 I recently returned to Minnesota after nearly a dozen years living in Florida.
 The morning after my arrival I found my mother in her kitchen cooking with the chive blossoms from her herb garden.

 I now know why my potato salad never once measured up to my mother’s.
 Edible flowers make all the difference in the world!

-Chive blossoms give the salad an additional flavor that can not be imitated with extra chives or onions.
+Chive blossoms give the salad an extra flavor that can not be imitated with extra chives or onions.

 If you are going to enjoy all that summer has to offer, you might as well indulge in the flowers too.
 Here is my mother’s soon-to-be famous recipe for Minnesota Potato Salad.
 Enjoy!

 - 2 celery stalks chopped small

 - 1 tablespoon Newman's Own Parmesan and Roasted Garlic Dressing